-When writing your resume, include keywords that are relevant to the position you seek to obtain.
+When writing your resume, include keywords relevant to the position you seek to obtain.
 There are many administrative positions, including file clerk, receptionist, clerical support, administrative assistant, data entry, billing and collections, accounting, and office manager.

 Present Expertise Positively